Pregnancy

 This is due to several reasons; for example, Flexwonen's housing is not set up for babies; it is not possible to set up a baby room that meets the requirements; the safety facilities are not set up for a baby.
 There are no birthing facilities and other residents can be greatly inconvenienced by babies.

-Back to your homeland
+Back to your home country

 Would you rather return to your home country now that you are pregnant?
 That's perfectly understandable.
 You may have more family or friends living there and you may be more familiar with everything you need to arrange.